 In this scenario, your keyword has generated 0 sales after reaching your average click threshold, which means you will want to pause the keyword to prevent bleeding more advertising dollars on an unprofitable keyword.

 We hope this article will be useful for sellers looking to automate their PPC campaigns.
 Of course, you can create as many bid automation rules as you wish, and this is not limited in our PPC Manager.
-However for sellers new to PPC automation, we believe applying the bid automation rules we’ve outlined above will already be immensely useful to help you lower your PPC costs, and optimize your CPC bids to maximize your sales potential.
+However for sellers new to Amazon PPC automation, we believe applying the bid automation rules we’ve outlined above will already be immensely useful to help you lower your PPC costs, and optimize your CPC bids to maximize your sales potential.